thermoio/docs/security/installing-modsec-for-nginx-on-centos7.md

 ---
-title: Installing ModSec for nginx on CentOS7
+title: Installing ModSecurity with Nginx on CentOS7
 subject: ModSecurity
 ---

-# Installing ModSec for nginx on CentOS7
+# Installing ModSecurity with Nginx on CentOS7

 **Attention:** You need root access and the most current version of CentOS 7.